-Robert Kinsman is said to have constructed a house on this location before 1714, and the home has been greatly expanded over the years.
+Robert Kinsman, who was arrested in the 1687 Ipswich revolt against Gov. Andros, is said to have constructed a house on this location before 1714, and the home has been greatly expanded over the years.
 Stephen Kinsman inherited the house in 1726, and with his wife Elizabeth Russell brought up a family of twelve children.
 They dwelt in the old Robert Kinsman homestead until 1767 when he sold his farm, 47 acres and buildings to Samuel Patch.

 According to Thomas Franklin Waters, it was said that the old Robert Kinsman dwelling burned sometime after it was sold to Samuel Patch, and that this house was built by his son John Patch in 1800.
-The symmetrical façade and double bay depth indicates the later date, while the central chimney suggests a construction date of the 17th or 18th Century.
+The symmetrical façade and double bay depth indicates the later date, while the central chimney is more representaive of the 18th Century.

 from Candlewood, an Ancient Neighborhood in Ipswich, by Thomas Franklin Waters

 - Robert Kinsman the immigrant, a glazier by trade, received a of an acre of land on the south side of the way now known as Green St. near the corner of County St. in Ipswich.
 He died Jan 28 1664, and his will gave his dwelling to Tabitha his only unmarried daughter.
 His son Robert was born in 1629.